Take Me Higher: Critical reception

+Similarly, Vibes Elysa Gardner considered the album "mired in excess," citing an overabundance of collaborators, synthetic production, and "heavy-handed sentiment," and suggesting that its primary focus was commercial appeal.
 In a retrospective review for AllMusic, editor William Ruhlmann wrote that "combining the work of four separate producers who mostly tried to fit Ross into contemporary dance trends, the album did feature a club hit in the title song, while the ballad "Gone" made the Top 40 in the UK.
 But Ross herself seemed to have spent more time posing for the many fashion shots in the booklet than singing the pedestrian songs."
-Vibe critic Elysa Gardner found that Take Me Higher was "mired in excess.
-There are too many collaborators, too much synthetic production and heavy-handed sentiment [...] the only palpable vision is a firm eye on the middle of the road."